zplewis/lastmileoftheway/README.md

 Jekyll also provides a number of useful Liquid additions like [some filters](https://jekyllrb.com/docs/liquid/filters/) and [tags](https://jekyllrb.com/docs/liquid/tags/).

+#### Navigation

+It's possible to read from YAML files in the `_data` folder and loop through that data to create HTML elements.
+We use this for `/glossary` and `/faqs`.
+Documentation for how to load data to create navigation [is available here](https://jekyllrb.com/tutorials/navigation/).

 ### Color Palette

 The fall color palette used for this website came from [coolors.co](https://coolors.co/264653-2a9d8f-e9c46a-f4a261-e76f51).